salmah52/chicagotaxitrips/README.md

-# Chicago Taxi Trips dbt Project Documentation

 ## Project Title
-Creating an ELT Data Pipeline for Chicago Taxi Trips
+## Creating an ELT Data Pipeline for Chicago Taxi Trips

 ## Welcome to my Chicago Taxitrips ETL Pipeline

-This project focuses on building a comprehensive Extract, Load, Transform (ELT) data pipeline to collect information from the Chicago Data Portal's Taxi Trips dataset using its API.
+This project focuses on building a comprehensive Extract, Load, Transform (ELT) data pipeline to collect information from the Chicago Data Portal's Taxi Trips dataset using API.
 The extracted data is then loaded into a PostgreSQL database, transferred to a Google Cloud Storage (GCS) bucket, and finally moved to BigQuery.

 ## Data Architecture

 A robust data architecture is crucial for ensuring data quality, integrity, and accessibility.
-Here's the architecture for your Eviction Notices Data Pipeline:
+Here's the architecture for my Chicago Data Pipeline:

 ![Data Architecture](https://github.com/salmah52/chicagotaxitrips/assets/44398948/cd0f92d6-4158-408b-92c7-e9487eda8333")